alternativniy/immich-job-daemon/README.en.md

 Jobs are processed in the following priority order:

 1. metadataExtraction
+2. sidecar
-2. storageTemplateMigration
+3. storageTemplateMigration
-3. thumbnailGeneration
+4. thumbnailGeneration
-4. smartSearch
+5. smartSearch
-5. duplicateDetection
+6. duplicateDetection
-6. faceDetection
+7. faceDetection
-7. facialRecognition
+8. facialRecognition
-8. videoConversion
+9. videoConversion
+10. other jobs

 ## Usage